 Time for another guest blog, this time from Graeme Green of The Mindful Horse who explores the value of being present.
-Graeme teaches presence and embodiment, wellbeing and mindfulness across various personal and professional locations.
-He will be co-hosting our wellbeing event on 7th September.
+Graeme teaches presence and embodiment, wellbeing and mindfulness across various personal and professional locations, including onsite with the Athena herd.

 THE ART OF BEING